KelvinRein7/InventoryManagement/README.txt

 4. node server.js

-click on the link that appears on the terminal to load the page
+click on the link that appears on the terminal to load the page OR

+Go to http://localhost:3000 to load the page

 Further Documentation
 ---------------------